ViBlog/shorten-cold-start/shorten-cold-start-intro.md

 - Warm starts, the fastest, is when you put your app in the background and go back to it.
 The app is still in memory, everything up and running.
 It's usually very fast and often doesn't need improvements.

-- Cold starts, to finish, is between first and warm.
-The application has been released from the memory, and will have to initialize back every service, which it needs to run.
-It's frequently occurring, and it takes some time to startup, the user will notice it, and will not like it as you can see in this 2012's [report].
+- Cold start is between first and warm.
+When the device needs memory for launching new apps and that you app is in the background doing nothing, Android will release your app from the memory.
+Next time your app is launched, Android will have to initialize back every service it needs to run.
+It's frequently occurring, and launch time is often between one to few seconds.
+The user will notice and will not like it as you can see in this 2012's [report].
+Time to launch is the first impression the user will have.

 ## Why it's so slow
 In everyday work, we use [libraries] to develop and achieve business requirements faster.
 Those focus on adding features instead of keeping an application quick and responsive because the latest is not adding business value, or not directly quantifiable.

 A big part of used libraries are needed by the whole application and are often initialized in the ```Application.onCreate()```.
-When we initialize without any threading or lazy loading, we end up with an ```onCreate``` that takes more time to process.
-As it's one of the methods called each time the application start, and that ```Activities``` can't be started until it's complete, we slow down every launch.
+When we initialize without any threading or lazy loading, we end up with an ```onCreate``` that takes more time to process. ```Application.onCreate()``` is the first method launched on every start.
+This method have to be completed before starting any Activity.
+So the longest it takes, the longest the first page will take to be displayed.

 When the application is slow to start, it displays the [Zygote] longer, and it will break immersion.
 This root white start screen is not pretty by default.
 But instead of focusing on creating a beautiful app startup screen with the windowBackground we will concentrate on tracking what is taking time and reduce it.